 In the opposite direction, up the steep steps towards the spot I’d chosen to watch the sunset, came a man walking with purpose, fit as a fiddle.

 “Never felt as old as walking up them steps” he said when he got to the top.
 I put my smile on for him, but my reply was sincere: “you did a better job than I could’ve” and then let the smile unfurl in no great hurry after he had passed by and disappeared behind me.

 I was looking for a sign.
 A sign from – I dunno – the sky maybe, or from life, or from Liverpool.
 I asked for a sign and all I got was a brief exchange with a passing stranger.
 At least, I thought, I wasn’t invisible to him.
 The crowds might all appear to head in one direction, but you’ll always find someone else who chooses the other.

 I carried on with my sunset watching.
 Clouds were gathering in the way of the pale sun, which would defeat the point of my being there, and made the Brow seem a bleaker and colder place.
 I had much to think about.
 Whether I was coming or going, mostly.
 Whether I was ok, or not ok.
 The cold crept round my legs and behind any part where the weak sunlight couldn’t reach to warm it up.

-I didn’t realise that as I was watching the sunset that the man, who I presumed was long gone, was watching me.
-He’d sat himself on top of a hill to do the same as I was.
-But whereas I was looking at everything and nothing, he was looking at me from his own spot high up on Everton Brow.
+I didn’t realise that as I was watching the sun start to set that the man, who I presumed was long gone, was watching me.
+He’d sat himself on top of the hill to do the same as I was.
+But whereas I was looking at everything and nothing, he was looking at me from his own spot, high up on Everton Brow.